psadmin-io/talk.more-than-pi-with-oci/slides/cm.md

 ???

 * Can't use it actually!
-* Used to be there in OCI-C versions, < Image 8
+* Used to be there in OCI-C versions, < Image 9?
 * Now control domain attributes and config in templates\env overrides.
 * CM will generate needed yaml from that.
 * Still not enough?
 Leverage pre and post provision scripts some how
+* Heard they might look to re-add this

 ---
 class: middle, center, gray